 The Ultimate Guide to Hiking

 If you want to get outside, opt to take a hike.
 You don’t need a whole lot of fancy gear or knowledge to start hiking, but you’ll immediately see the health benefits of getting outside and spending time on the trail.
 As you grow and develop as a hiker, other activities open up to you, such as mountaineering, backpacking, even rock climbing.
-I’ve developed this ultimate guide to hiking, so you can get out often!
-Whether you’re looking for hiking basics or you’re a seasoned pro, there are hiking tips here for everyone.
+I’ve developed this ultimate guide to hiking for beginners, so you can get out smarter and be prepared for the trail ahead.
+These hiking tips aim to help you make the most of your time on the trail.

 If it’s your first time on the trail, start small.
 New activities tend to make people nervous, so don’t be ashamed to even do a simple three-mile hike.
 Believe me, I’ve been on some three-milers that are rather difficult.
 Keep in mind, it takes the average hiker roughly 30 minutes to cover a mile.
 Add in a few breaks, and you can see how an eight-mile hike can easily take up the majority of your day.
 Although mileage plays a role, it’s not the only thing to consider when planning a hike.